 About Greywell Parish Council

 The Parish Council endeavours to safeguard the interests of the community.
-This is achieved in a variety of ways including monitoring services carried out by District and County Councils, representing views of parishioners to other authorities, supporting and liaising with local organisations, protecting its environment, sustaining and developing community spirit, recognizing parishioners and volunteers who contribute to the fabric of the village and supporting local enterprise.
+This is achieved in a variety of ways including monitoring services carried out by District and County Councils, representing views of parishioners to other authorities, supporting and liaising with local organisations, protecting its environment, sustaining and developing community spirit, and giving recognition to parishioners and volunteers who contribute to the fabric of the village and supporting local enterprise.

-The Parish Council’s role is limited - many of the issues which concern parishioners are the responsibility of Hart and HCC.
+The Parish Council’s role is limited - many of the issues which concern parishioners are the responsibility of Hart and Hampshire County Council.
 Nevertheless, it has a right to be consulted on important issues like planning.
-The Parish Council has a regular meeting about every two months and also organises an Annual Parish Assembly which villagers are encouraged to attend in order to represent their views and hold the PC to account.
+The Parish Council holds a meeting generally every two months.
+All villagers are warmly invited to attend and put forward their views in the public part of the meeting.

 The Parish Council has five members, including the Chairman, who are elected at four yearly intervals, and is supported by a part time Parish Clerk.
 The next election will be in May 2026

 Greywell Parish Council are pleased to confirm that Councillors signed up to the Civility & Respect Pledge at the meeting of Full Council on 22 March 2023.

 Throughout many Town and Parish Councils there are growing concerns about the impact of bullying, harassment, and intimidation on local councils, Councillors, Clerks and council staff and the effectiveness of local councils.
 For this reason the National Association of Local Councils has been working with partner organisations to put civility and respect at the top of the agenda and start a culture change for the local council sector.